This course is unavailable through clearing

 |Mathematical Techniques for Computer Science||COMP11120||Pre-Requisite||Compulsory|

-- Understand the fundamental principals of the studied learning techniques and essential elements for building a machine learning system
+- Describe fundamental concepts in machine learning (including supervised and unsupervised learning, classification, regression and clustering), and essential elements for building a machine learning system.

 - Machine Learning Basics